 But for a business to scale successfully, especially where investors are involved, having the right legal foundations – intellectual property, company setup and governance, founders’ agreements, investor paperwork, employment – often proves to be a make-or-break issue.

 For a growing number of startups and scale-ups, the solution is to hire a Virtual GC.
 But for Virtual GCs, it’s an increasingly competitive environment – so how can they differentiate?
 A growing number of Virtual GCs are looking to service delivery – and, specifically, legal technology platforms – to stand out from the crowd.

 See how Virtual GCs are using Lupl to work seamlessly with startup and scale-up clients.
-Get a free demo or try Lupl for free.
+Get a free demo.

 The Virtual GC – a new career path

 The concept of a Virtual GC – aka Fractional GC, Outsourced GC, Startup or Scale-Up Lawyer – is not new.
 30 years ago, lawyers in places like Silicon Valley were starting to support fast-growing companies who couldn’t afford to hire a full-time lawyer, or engage a law firm.
 But what is changing is the scale and sophistication of this part of the legal profession – it has become a career path in its own right.